claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Denial of access: This attack can be built on top of other attacks.
 It can consist of denying access to a device, but also denying access to the Internet in general by destroying routers (or network devices), changing Wi-Fi passwords or network settings.
-The goal is to disallow access to services or contact with family and friends.
+The goal is to disallow access to services, or contact with family and friends.
-  It can also take the form of sisrupting digital communications by flooding a victim's communication's tool with unwanted messages or by sending a virus program.
+  It can also take the form of disrupting digital communications by flooding a victim's communication tool with unwanted messages or by sending a virus program.

-* Threats: This attack can be a dimension of the previous attack as it can result on a denial of access attack.
+* Threats: This attack can be considered as a dimension of the previous attack as it can result on a denial of access attack.
 It consists on sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses a victim.

-* Harrassing: This type of attacks seems to appear in different dimensions:
+* Harrassing: This type of attack seems to appear in different dimensions:
-  * On-going harrassment with the goal of intimidation, humiliation and monitoring.
+  * On-going harassment with the goal of intimidation, humiliation and monitoring.
   * Harrassment that appears after a victim has "disconnected" to continue coercion:
     "[Disconnecting] often makes it worse.
 Clients are much more at risk when they actually separate from their abusers because he suddenly no longer has any control over that victim.